bhakiyakalimuthu/server-clique/README.md

 ### Step:1
      make docker-run-rabbitmq
 ### Step:2
-    `go run cmd/server/main.go`
+    go run -race cmd/server/main.go OR go run -race cmd/server/mem_optimised/main.go
 ### Step:3
     sh client_loop.sh

 >* Script to fire up messages from client.
->* This simple shell script starts client in loop and messages are feed from input.json
+>* This simple shell script starts client in loop and messages are feed from input.json.
->* Multiple client simulation: Same script can be run as multiple client instance to increase the load
+>* Multiple client simulation: Same script can be run as multiple client instance to increase the load.
+>* Any client can be used But only requirement would be to follow the message type defined in `types` package `types.Message`.

 # Memory store benchmark
 * There are 2 memory store implementation available.